 Visit our course pages to learn more and download a curriculum package.

-- Works with popular pre-packaged BI and Analyst tools such as Tableau, Periscope, Salesforce/Gainsight, Excel, Metabase, but typically also have basic experience using statistical and scripting languages such as R and Python.
+- Work with popular pre-packaged BI and Analyst tools such as Tableau, Periscope, Salesforce/Gainsight, Excel, and Metabase, but also have basic experience using statistical and scripting languages such as R and Python.

-- Juniors work within well-defined processes and workflows, often developed by Seniors.
+- Junior analysts work within well-defined processes and workflows, often developed by seniors analysts.

-- Workflows include data and report generation pipelines.
+- Their workflows include data and report generation pipelines.

-- Expected to keep up with developments in business intelligence tools and reporting methodologies.
+- They are expected to keep up with developments in business intelligence tools and reporting methodologies.

 - Workflows can include data and reporting pipelines, as well as machine learning, project management and software development workflows.

-- Expected to work with a few business intelligence tools but must also be able to code and develop parts of a tool, feature or software product when necessary.
+- Are expected to work with a few business intelligence tools, but also must be able to code and develop parts of a tool, feature or software product when necessary.

-- Typically found in industries which collect and maintain large amounts of data.
-SAAS, healthcare, retail, government, etc.
+- Are typically found in industries that collect and maintain large amounts of data, like SAAS, healthcare, retail, and government.

-- Continue to advance the, skills in statistics, machine learning, and software development to advance to a DS role.
+- Continue to develop their skills in statistics, machine learning, and software development to advance to a data scientist role.

-- Found in traditional engineering or software companies who are pivoting to data-centric products and services.
+- Tend to be found in engineering or software companies that are pivoting to data-centric products and services.

-- Require a higher level of data maturity, skills, and expertise, resulting in fewer positions and higher salary expectations.
+- Have a higher level of data skills and expertise, resulting in more specialized roles and higher salary expectations.

-- High-tech startups are hiring data scientists in the dual role of Data Analyst and developer of Al and ML technologies.
+- High-tech startups are beginning to hire data scientists in dual roles of Data Analyst and AI/machine learning technology developer.